The Beyonder's Prophecy - Cover

 “Hey, thanks for having dinner with me.
 I know your schedule is busy.
 I hope your fiancé knows how awesome you are.”

-Does he know?
-Does he even care?
 Kristen rolled onto her side, her fingers itching to pick up her phone again.
 She wanted to respond.
-She wanted to type something, anything, just to keep the conversation going.
-But she didn’t trust herself.
-Not right now.
-Not when her emotions were too raw, too tangled up in everything that had just happened.
+She wanted to type something, anything, just to keep the conversation going, but she didn’t trust herself.
+Not when her emotions were too raw and tangled up in everything that had just happened.
 She needed to be careful.
-One wrong move, and she was crossing a line.
-A line that she wasn’t sure she’d be able to come back from.
+One wrong move, and she was crossing a line that she wasn’t sure she’d be able to come back from.
 She stared at her phone, debating.
 She could say something polite and neutral.

 On Monday, Kristen hung back at the end of the day to talk to Jalen again.
-Kristen had been telling herself all day that she wasn’t going to do this.
-That she wasn’t going to linger when she didn’t have to.
-But here she was.
-It was the end of the workday, and most of the staff had already left, leaving the building quiet.
+She had been telling herself all day that she wasn’t going to do this, but here she was.
+It was 5:20, and most of the staff had left, leaving the building quiet.
 Jalen was still wrapping up in the storage room, looking over his notes, packing up his tools.
-And Kristen?
-Kristen was standing in the doorway.
-She didn’t even remember how she got here.
-But the moment Jalen looked up and saw her standing there, she knew.
-She wasn’t fooling anyone.
-Least of all, herself.
+Kristen was standing in the doorway not even remembering how she got here, but the moment Jalen looked up and saw her standing there, she remembered immediately.

 Jalen let out a low chuckle, shaking his head.
 “You really don’t trust me, huh?”

-Kristen hated how easily he could disarm her.
-How comfortable this felt.
-Like they were already more than they should be.
+Kristen hated how easily he could disarm her, and how comfortable this felt, like they were already more than they should be.

 She exhaled, stepping further into the room.
 “I just ... wanted to talk.”

 Jalen nodded slowly, leaning against the workbench, watching her.
-Not pushing, not teasing.
-Just waiting.
-And before she knew it, they were talking again.
-Really talking.
-About work.
-About life.
-About things they hadn’t told anyone else.
-And then, the conversation landed on Rob.
-Kristen felt her chest tighten, but for some reason, it didn’t feel as scary as it had before.
-Because Jalen wasn’t asking her anything.
-He wasn’t prying.
+Before she knew it, they were talking again, but really talking.
+They talked about work, life, and even things they hadn’t told anyone else.
+Eventually, the conversation landed on Rob.
+Kristen felt that uncomfortable feeling in her chest again, but for some reason, it didn’t feel as scary as it had before.
+Jalen wasn’t asking her anything or prying.
 He was just relating.
-She told him how she and Rob didn’t feel close anymore and how their last conversation went.
+She told him how she and Rob didn’t feel close anymore and how their last conversation went the previous night and how Rob said she needed to “hold on”.

 “I get it,” Jalen said, exhaling.
 “I mean, it’s not the same, but me and my brother?
 We haven’t been that close lately.”